-What is the relationship to more familiar "tensors", such as the diffusion tensor: The short, informal answer is that these objects are elements of a tensor product space in which V is 3-dimensional, and their entries transform like the above tensors, under coordinate transformation.
-But to make the correspondence rigorous, one has to keep track of what is the "original" space and what is the dual.
+What is the relationship to more familiar "tensors", such as the diffusion tensor and the conductivity tensor?
+The short, informal answer is that these objects are elements of a tensor product space in which V is 3-dimensional, and their entries transform like the above tensors, under coordinate transformation.